 What do you think is the most popular car for millionaires?
 Bentley?
 Mercedes?
 Wrong.
 And Wrong.

-You see, millionaires are smart consumers.
-They don't lease cars, and they rarely drive off the lot in a new car, according to the findings of “The Millionaire Next Door," a study on the habits of the rich by Thomas J. Stanley and William D. Danko.
+Along with purchasing reliable, easy-to-maintain cars, millionaires are not likely to lease a vehicle according to the findings of “The Millionaire Next Door," a study on the habits of the rich by Thomas J. Stanley and William D. Danko.
 And they rarely flaunt their wealth the way we see in movies or on "reality" TV.

 In fact, the millionaires whom Stanley and Danko interviewed became wealthy in part by sticking to a budget.